Bridge Loans Can Help You Drop Home Buying Contingencies

 - So you can buy a new property without selling your current one

 - Or it can act as a second/third mortgage behind your existing loan

 - To finance a new home purchase

 A bridge loan can be structured so it completely pays off the existing loans on the current property, or as a second loan on top of the existing loans.
-In the first case, the bridge loan pays off all existing loans, and uses the excess as down payment for the new home.
-In the latter example, the bridge loan is opened as a second or third mortgage, and is used solely as the down payment for the new property.
+In the first case, the bridge loan pays off all existing loans and uses the excess as a down payment for the new home.
+In the latter example, the bridge loan is opened as a second or third mortgage and is used solely as the down payment for the new property.